 Findhorn residential course details

-As well as learning about cutting edge theory and practice in sustainable community design, students will also gain valuable first hand experience of various aspects of the Findhorn Ecovillage as a community-scale experiment in sustainable living in practice.
+As well as learning about cutting edge theory and practice in sustainable community design, participants will also gain valuable first hand experience of various aspects of the Findhorn Ecovillage as a community-scale experiment in sustainable living in practice.

 In 2014, the modules will take place between 29 March - 18 April.